JuliaDynamics/StreamSampling.jl/README.md

 [![codecov](https://codecov.io/github/Tortar/IteratorSampling.jl/graph/badge.svg?token=F8W0MC53Z0)](https://codecov.io/github/Tortar/IteratorSampling.jl)

 This package allows to sample from any iterable in a single pass through the data, even if the number of items in the collection is unknown.

+If the iterable is lazy, the memory required is only that of the sample, instead of the all population, which can be useful for data stream processing.

-This can be useful in various situations because it requires to allocate less memory to do the sampling if the iterable is lazy.
-It turns out that if this is the case the sampling is also much faster, as shown
+Moreover, it turns out that sampling with the techniques implemented in this library is also much faster in some common cases, as shown below:
-below:

 ```julia
 julia> using IteratorSampling